 Each figure takes a turn guiding viewers through the emotional and epic story of the most famous man in history, through his birth, death, and resurrection, all conveyed through a combination of scripted drama and interviews with prominent religious and historical experts.

-The series premieres with two episodes back-to-back and continuing weekly beginning at 8:00 pm ET/PT, Monday, March 25, with the finale airing just before Easter.
+The series premieres with two episodes back-to-back and continuing weekly beginning at 8:00 pm ET/PT, Monday, March 25, on HISTORY with the finale airing just before Easter.

 Utilizing some of the world's most respected Biblical scholars, historians, faith leaders, and theologians, the series weaves together the canonical Gospels, historical sources and cultural context to create a complete portrait of Jesus – the man and the Messiah.
 The series reveals his journey through a complex world of kings, politicians, reformers, and soldiers in a turbulent power struggle during a time of revolutionary change.
 Jesus: His Life brings viewers into this dramatic world to reveal the greatest story ever told.